-Located in the state of Colorado, Denver is a highly populated city with a population of 663,303 people.
-Denver has a population density of 4,327 people per square mile.
-This would be considered well above the national population density level.
-The majority of Denver residents report their race to be White; this is followed by Black and Asian.
+Denver, Colorado is a big city with a population of 663,303 people.
+With a population density of 4,327 people per square mile, Denver is well above the nation's average density level.
+If we look at the most recent Census, Denver is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 Additionally, more than a quarter of the population of Denver are of Hispanic or Latino origin, and 21% of the population also speak Spanish.

 |Average one way commute||25min||25min||26min|